-California Business and Professions Code 21628 BPC makes it a misdemeanor offense for a pawnbroker to knowinlgy fail to comply with certain mandatory reporting requirements.
-These requirements apply to any property that the pawnbroker buys, trades, or receives.
+California Business and Professions Code 21628 BPC makes it a misdemeanor for a pawnbroker to knowingly fail to comply with certain mandatory reporting requirements regarding property that is bought, traded, or received.
+Penalties for a first-time offense include up to two months in jail and/or $1,500 in fines.

 21628 BP states that “Every secondhand dealer or coin dealer…shall report daily, or no later than the next business day excluding weekends and holidays after receipt or purchase of secondhand tangible personal property, to the California Pawn and SecondhandDealer System (CAPSS), all secondhand tangible personal property, except for firearms, which they have purchased, taken in trade, taken in pawn, accepted for sale on consignment, or accepted for auctioning…”